PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-StrongBoss.md

 ### Mode

 Pretty self-explanatory.
 The options are:
-- **Alone:** Run by yourself using only Switches controlled by this program.
+- **Not Hosting:** Run by yourself using only Switches controlled by this program.
 - **Host Locally:** Allow other local Switches to join.
 - **Host Online:** Allow other people online to join.